 Get active with a disability

-A guide to getting active if you have an impairment or a long-term health condition.
+A guide to getting active if you have a disability or long-term health condition.

 This guide will help you: